ngxs/store/publication/2019-10-21_announcing_ngxs_3_6/article.md

 }
 ```

-It is also recommended to use dynamic imports for the HMR plugin, for improved tree-shaking.
+PS.
+It is recommended to use dynamic imports for the HMR plugin as you see above for improved tree-shaking.

 ### Storage Plugin

 - Feature: Storage Plugin - Use state classes as keys [#1380](https://github.com/ngxs/store/pull/1380)

-Before that, in order to maintain the state of the application, you had to do so:
+Currently, if you want a specific part of the state of the application to be stored then you have to provide the `path` of the state to the storage plugin.
+Now we have added the ability to provide the State Class instead of the path.
+As an example, given the following state:

 ```ts
 @State<Novel[]>({